src-bin/substrate-docs/bootstrapping/integrating-your-original-aws-account.md

 If you stop here, you'll have integrated billing data from your original AWS account into your organization and you'll have the ability to constrain your original AWS account using service control policies.

-To allow your admin accounts to access this original AWS account, use the AWS Console in your original AWS account to create the Administrator role as follows:
+To allow your Substrate account to access this original AWS account, use the AWS Console in your original AWS account to create the Administrator role as follows:

-1. Note all the role ARNs in the table listing your admin accounts in `substrate.accounts.txt`
+1. Note the Administrator role ARN in the table listing your Substrate account in `substrate.accounts.txt`
-2. Create a new role named Administrator in your original AWS account with the following assume role policy, substituting your admin account number for `ADMIN_ACCOUNT_NUMBER` (and adding additional elements to that list if you have multiple admin accounts):
+2. Create a new role named Administrator in your original AWS account with the following assume role policy, substituting your Substrate account number:

     ```json
      {